BrianSorensen/Upgrade-System/README.md

 ﻿# Upgrade-System

 This is a prototype for the latest version of my upgrade-system.
+This system is specific for games with "roguelike" updates, meaning a flow of level-based updates with random choices.

 ### This version is improved by: